 What problems can NMD treat?

-NMD can be used to treat:
+However, in very rare cases, NMD is used to treat:

-How successful is NMD?
+How effective is NMD?

-This information was published in May 2015.
-We will revise it in 2018.
+This information was published in February 2018.
+We will revise it in 2021.